QuintyHH/NASA-to-MARS-next.js/README.md

 - yup : Validation for formik, would have been easier to validate input fields.
 - react-testing-library : Alternative to Enzyme, quality of life.
 - prop-types : Prop validation, but it turns out, for this particular project, I didn't use too many props.

+You can check out the code with these libs included if you navigate to [the top](#prerequisites).